 Compassionate-use experiments have revealed an extraordinary result.
-It looks like stem cell treatments may provide an effective way to ease muscular dystrophy.
-While stem cells can’t cure patients’ underlying genetic condition, their many proven therapeutic properties might help ease the symptoms.
-So what’s the story?
+It looks like stem cell treatments may provide a way to ease muscular dystrophy (MD).
+While stem cells can’t cure the condition, their proven properties could help the symptoms.

 What is ‘compassionate use’ in drug testing?